 The company said it does not compromise on safety:

 "Therefore we invest a lot of time and money in safety.
-In the past ten years, we invested about €10bn in maintenance in the Ludwigshafen site.
+In the past ten years, we have invested about €10bn in maintenance in the Ludwigshafen site.
 Investments in new buildings, maintenance, repairs and modernizing over the last ten years were always higher than depreciation each year and on average 100% higher, with a maximum up to 350%," said a BASF spokesperson.